Vincent Woods

 John McGahern Award

 Cathaoirleach of Leitrim County Council Cllr.
-Ita Reynolds Flynn presents the 2022 John McGahern Award.
+Justin Warlock presents the 2023 John McGahern Award.

 Break